How to get started with Bybit Options Trading

 There are three types of fees: trading, delivery and liquidation fees.

-Trading Fee Bybit charges a trading fee whenever you open or close an options position, calculated in USDC.
-This fee applies to both maker and taker orders at a rate of 0.02% on Bybitâs platform.
+Trading fee Bybit charges a trading fee whenever you open or close an options position, calculated in USDT or USDC.
+This fee applies to maker orders at a rate of 0.02%, and to taker orders at a rate of 0.03% on Bybitâs platform for non-VIP (VIP 0) users.
+Based on their VIP level, traders pay lower fees for both maker and taker orders.
+For example, Bybit only charges Supreme VIPs 0.005% for maker orders and 0.015% for taker orders.
+You can learn more about the trading fee structure here.

-Liquidation Fee For short options, a liquidation fee may be applied if your account balance falls below the required margin, leading to the automatic liquidation of your position.
-Bybit charges a liquidation fee of 0.2% of the index price, helping protect your account from excessive losses.
+Liquidation fee For short options, a liquidation fee may be applied if your account balance falls below the required margin, leading to the automatic liquidation of your position.
+Bybit charges a liquidation fee of 0.2% based on the order size and the index price, helping protect your account from excessive losses.

 One key difference between long and short options is in the maintenance margin.